natcap/natural-capital-footprint-impact/README.md

 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 - `nature_access`: The number of people within 1 hour travel distance of every pixel.

-Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers, including layer-specific licensing information.
+Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers.

 Some useful definitions:
 - **Asset**: A unit of physical infrastructure that occupies land on Earth's surface, such as a mine, office, restaurant, cell tower, hospital, pipeline, or billboard.